-Beginner Spanish Lesson 41 Comparing Pretérito Indefinido and Pretérito Perfecto Posted by Laura on Oct 16, 2012 in Basic, Learning, Pronunciation, Spanish Grammar, Spanish Vocabulary, Videos
+Beginner Spanish Lesson 41 Comparing Pretérito Indefinido and Pretérito Perfecto Posted by Laura & Adam on Oct 16, 2012 in Learning, Spanish Grammar, Spanish Vocabulary, Videos

 In this Beginner Spanish lesson we are going to compare various key words of the Pretérito Indefinido and Pretérito Perfecto Spanish grammar tenses and compare the uses of these tenses.